Kdoggg666/MS4/testing.md

 ### PEP8 Compliance
 I refactored the code as much as I could in the files I have worked on, there are a few line too long errors that I was unable to get working without breaking functionality.
 I also decided not to mess with any of the django migration files as to not risk damaging my database and models.

 I used ```python3 -m flake8``` to show a list of errors and worked my way through fixing what was possible without negitively affecting functionality.
+I also tried to refcator the webhook handlers however this caused severe breaks in functionality and decided to leave this be as its working.

 ### JSHint Validation
 As the only javascript in this project is from bootstrap, stripe and the boutique ado walkthrough project I didnt think validation was neccessary.